Bank of Italy: Postwar period

-The euro and the 2006 reform
+Euro and 2006 reform

 The Legislative Decree 10 March 1998 n.
 43 removes the Bank of Italy from management by the Italian government, sanctioning its belonging to the European system of central banks.
 From this date, therefore, the quantity of currency in circulation is decided autonomously by the Central Bank.
 With the introduction of the Euro on 1 January 1999, the Bank thus loses the function of presiding over national monetary policy.
 This function has since been exercised collectively by the Governing Council of the European Central Bank, which also includes the Governor of the Bank of Italy.

-On 13 June 1999 the Senate of the Republic, during the XIII Legislature, discussed bill no. 4083 “Rules on the ownership of the Bank of Italy and on the criteria for appointing the Board of Governors of the Bank of Italy”.
+On 13 June 1999 the Senate of the Republic, during the XIII Legislature, discussed bill no. 4083 "Rules on the ownership of the Bank of Italy and on the criteria for appointing the Board of Governors of the Bank of Italy".
 This bill would like the state to acquire all the shares of the institute, but it is never approved.

-On January 4, 2004, the weekly "Famiglia Cristiana" reports, for the first time in history, the list of participants in the capital of the Bank of Italy with the relative shares.
+On 4 January 2004, the weekly Famiglia Cristiana reportsed for the first time in history the list of participants in the capital of the Bank of Italy with the relative shares.
 The source is a Mediobanca Research & Studies dossier, directed by the researcher Fulvio Coltorti, who, by investigating backwards on the balance sheets of banks, insurance companies and institutions, and gradually noting the shares that indicated a shareholding in the capital of the Bank of Italia managed to reconstruct a large part of the list of participants of the highest Italian financial institution.

-On September 20, 2005, the list of shareholders was officially made available by the Bank of Italy; until now it was considered confidential.
-On December 19, 2005, after intense press campaigns and criticism of his actions in the context of the Bancopoli scandal, Governor Antonio Fazio resigned.
-A few days later, Mario Draghi, who took office on January 16, 2006, was appointed in his place.
+On 20 September 2005, the list of shareholders was officially made available by the Bank of Italy; until now it was considered confidential.
+On 19 December 2005, after intense press campaigns and criticism of his actions in the context of the Bancopoli scandal, Governor Antonio Fazio resigned.
+A few days later, Mario Draghi, who took office on 16 January 2006, was appointed in his place.

 The law of 28 December 2005, n.
 262, as part of various measures to protect savings, introduces for the first time a term to the mandate of the governor and the members of the directorate.
 It also dealt with (article 19, paragraph 10) the issue of ownership of the capital of the Bank of Italy, providing for the redefinition of the Bank's shareholding structure by means of a government regulation to be issued within three years of the law's entry into force.
 This regulation should have governed the methods of transferring shares held by "subjects other than the State or other public bodies".
 The delegation made by law 262/2005, therefore, expired without the regulation being issued, but the right to ownership of the shares of the current participants is in any case safeguarded by a provision of the Bank's Statute.
 On the basis of law 262/2005, Mario Draghi becomes the first governor to have a term of six years, renewable once for a further six years.